irissorg/transcripts.podcast.iriss.org.uk/content/transcript/the-dundee-early-intervention-team.md

 F And also early for who?
 Because if it's the first time the family has ever been referred and that child happens to be 10, that's still early for that family but it's not necessarily early intervention in the sense of 0-3, 0-5 which is the common misconception.

-Int.
-Do you have a shared understanding in the DEIT about early intervention...
+ED Do you have a shared understanding in the DEIT about early intervention...

 F Yes.

-Int. ...and what is that shared understanding, can you say a bit about that?
+ED ...and what is that shared understanding, can you say a bit about that?

 F I think Natalie summed it up there...